Geochemical characterization of groundwater flow processes in a large patterned peatland

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Sarkar Dasgupta, Soumitri, "Geochemical characterization of groundwater flow processes in a large patterned peatland" (2010).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 24.